Amy-L-Adams/kakariki/SNPCalling_AA.md

 Antipodean_GE_09	2611905	 0	                  2467330	 0.944648

 ```
-I remove these individuals from the popmap (popmap2.txt) and re-run populations without filters:
+I remove these individuals from the popmap (popmap2.txt) and re-run populations (populations starts with all the SNPs so you need to include the -p and -r filter to ensure the SNPs and their positions are covered in every single batch.
+Good idea t keep -R as well which is the missing data over the whole dataset.
+If doing any other analyses other than phylogenetics, -R needs to be set much higher as they often impute missing data.
+There is a bit of trial and error with the filtering --> run it and see if get a sensible tree.
+Repeat if needed):

 ```
 populations -P output_refmap_masked/ -M popmap2.txt -p 3 --vcf --structure --plink --treemix   -O output_refmap_masked/